daviddev16/daviddev16/README.md

 # Hello world 👋

-Ny name is David Duarte Pinheiro, i am learning about networking architecture and software engineering as a full-stack developer.
+Studying about Software and Network Engineering

 ## 🛠 Skills